WLAN-Pi/wlanpi-webui/UI_REDESIGN.md

 - Tests: idle expiry, boot_id mismatch, persisted key across app instances, and that a background poll does not re-issue the cookie.

-### Phase 3 — dashboard at `/`
+### Phase 3 — dashboard at `/` (done; #108 folded in)
 - Reclaim `/`: remove `@bp.route("/")` from the librespeed blueprint.
-- New dashboard blueprint at `/` reusing existing `about` data (hostname, OS/kernel/hardware/mode, webui/core versions, core status) plus a network summary and quick links to installed apps.
-Reuse the cached helpers;
+- New dashboard blueprint at `/`: a Flipper Zero-style tile launcher (hostname/mode status strip, app tiles, version footer).
+Tiles are launchers — Speed Test same-tab, Kismet/Grafana/Cockpit new tab, Profiler/Network in-app.
-  keep it light (no heavy `network.py` view, no new widgets).
+- New Apps page (`/apps`) consolidating control for Speed Test, Profiler, Kismet, Grafana and Cockpit, and a Settings page (`/settings`) for About, the dark-mode toggle, Debug and logout.
+The per-app navbar dropdowns are gone; the navbar is HOME / APPS / NETWORK plus a settings gear.
-- `partials/dashboard.html` + `extends/dashboard.html`; add a HOME nav
+- No iframes: Cockpit and the Kismet/Grafana UIs open in a new tab; Speed Test navigates in the same tab and links back home.
-  entry.
+- Migrate the `/network` cards from the bash scripts to the same core API (reachability, public IP, eth0 IP config, LLDP/CDP neighbours).

 ### Phase 4 — dark sweep (timeboxed, skippable)
 - Apply the dark token values across the remaining views (cards, forms,